brucelau/mini-mesos-framework/java/README.md

 ### TODO:
-1. Configure with dry-dock to run on localmachine
+1. Configure with dry-dock to run locally
+2. Enable Docker containeriser
+3a.
+Build gateway docker container for task deployment 3b.
+Rework logic for executors + tasks to parallelise properly
-2. Parse scripts with configurations / make installable package for Mesos Fetcher
+4. Parse scripts with configurations / make installable package for Mesos Fetcher
-3. Enable Docker containeriser
+5. Install Java ILP to optimise resource allocation
-4. Pass customisable # of tasks and application specs
+6. Pass customisable # of tasks and application specs